 Rev. Tilghman has degrees from Baltimore Polytechnic Institute (High School ‘83), Howard University (BArch ’89) and Wesley Theological Seminary (M.Div. ’08).
 He retired from the U.S. Army Corps of Engineers as an architect and project manager in 2009.
 He was honorably discharged from the U.S. Marine Corps Reserves as a Staff Sergeant and is a veteran of Operation Desert Storm.
 He met his best friend and wife Barbette when they both served in the U.S. Marine Corps Reserves.
 Together they have three adult sons and two granddaughters.

 Rev. Tilghman gave his life to Christ at the age of twelve in a small Holiness church in Cambridge, Maryland, pastored by his uncle and exhorter Rev. Freddie Bryant.
 He accepted his call to ordination on Palm Sunday, April 13, 2003 at his home church Northwood-Appold UMC.
 While at Northwood-Appold he served as a trustee, a lay speaker and the president of the Usher’s Board for over 3 years.

-Rev. Tilghman believes that his role of pastoral leadership is to name the reality that exists in the people he is called to serve.
+The cornerstone of his ministry is grounded in Proverbs 3:5-6 “Trust in the Lord with all thy heart and lean not unto thy own understanding.
+But in all thy ways acknowledge Him and He shall make thy path straight.”
+Rev. Tilghman believes his role is to name the reality that exists within the people he is called to serve.
 By naming that reality, God’s vision will flourish in the hearts and actions of humankind.
-“Therefore, search your heart and listen to your soul; and let your light shine so that others may be lead to Christ and lead from the darkness of their sins.
+“Therefore, search your soul and listen to your heart; and let your light shine so that other may be lead to Christ and from the darkness of their sins.
 To God be the Glory”—Amen!